 - Hackers infect a device with some malware (regardless of its particular type) specially designed to spread further through the wireless network to every device connected to the router.

-- A trustworthy antivirus program can keep the particular device secure.
+- A trustworthy antivirus program can keep a particular device secure.
 However, unprotected machines may get infected completely unbeknownst to their users.

 - Malware will be spreading to other devices while remaining connected to the medium Wi-Fi network.
 However, it will keep delivering its vile payload (executing its malicious activity besides self-promoting) no matter whether the device stays connected to the compromised Wi-Fi or not.